janerikbr/kickstart/README.md

     pnpm dev
     ```

     This will start the Vite development server.
-Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal).
 The page should automatically reload as you make changes to the code.

 ## Development